andrew-disario/andrew-disario/README.md

   - This project consists of data observability tools that apply machine learning to identify unexpected changes in a dataset.
   - Python, Pandas, Matplotlib, Datetime, Plotly and Fbprophet
 - <b>["Is Congress Getting Older?"](https://github.com/andrew-disario/is-congress-getting-older)</b>
-  - This study utilizes modelling and analysis tools to idenitfy patterns in trends regarding age demographics from the 80th to the 113th congress.
+  - This study utilizes modelling and analysis tools to identify patterns in trends regarding age demographics from the 80th to the 113th congress.
   - Python, Pandas and Matplotlib
 - <b>[Fourier Transformation](https://github.com/andrew-disario/fourier-transformation)</b>
   - In this project, the Fourier Transform is utilized to reconstruct an image using only sine functions via python and data modelling.